-S-CAT® incorporates anxiety lowering techniques, methods to build self-esteem, and strategies and interventions to help with social comfort and communication progression.
-This may include 'Bridging' from shut down to nonverbal communication and then transitioning into spoken communication via verbal intermediaries, ritual sound shaping, and possibly the use of augmentative devices etc.
+The S-CAT® Program incorporates anxiety lowering techniques, methods to build self-esteem, and strategies and interventions to help with social comfort and communication progression.
+This may include bridging from shut down to nonverbal communication and then transitioning into spoken communication via the Verbal Intermediary®, Ritual Sound Approach®, and possibly the use of augmentative devices.

-Children with SM need to understand, feel in control and have choice in their treatment (age dependent).
-These are critical components of Social Communication Anxiety Therapy (S-CAT)® provides choice to the child and helps to transfer the child's need for control into the strategies and interventions!
+Children with SM need to understand, feel in control, and have choice in their treatment (age dependent).
+These are critical components of Social Communication Anxiety Treatment® strategies, which provide the child with choices and help to transfer the child's need for control into the strategies and interventions.

-Games and goals (based on age) are used to help develop social comfort (and ultimately progress into speech via the use of ritualistic and controlled methods.
-Strategy charts (Example 1, Example 2) are used to help develop social comfort and progress into speech.
+S-CAT® games and goals (based on age and where the child is on the Social Communication Bridge®) are used to help develop social comfort (and ultimately progress into speech via the use of ritualistic and controlled methods.
+Strategy charts are used to help develop social comfort and progress into speech.

-Every child is different and therefore an individualized treatment plan needs to be developed to incorporates home (parent education, environmental changes), the child's unique needs, and school modifications (teacher education, accommodations and interventions).
+Every child is different and therefore an individualized treatment plan needs to be developed to incorporate home (parent education, environmental changes), the child's unique needs, and school modifications (teacher education, accommodations and interventions).

 By lowering anxiety, increasing self-esteem, and increasing communication and social confidence within a variety of real world settings, the child suffering in silence will develop necessary coping skills to enable for proper social, emotional, and academic functioning.